aleshevdenis/128iid/README.md

 When you find an error, please create a GitHub issue with a detailed description of the error.
 Our team will solve it as soon as possible.
 [Instructions for creating an issue.](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue)

+Please send all 128iid feature requests to denistreshchev@gmail.com

 ## Development

 ---